An Introductory Tutorial on Cohort State-Transition Models in R Using a Cost-Effectiveness Analysis Example: Cost and effectiveness outcomes

-cSTMs can be used to generate different epidemiological and economic outputs.
-In a CEA, the final outcomes are typically the total expected QALYs and total costs accrued by the cohort over a predefined time horizon.
-However, epidemiological outcomes are often also used to simulate measures of interest, or for model calibration and validation.
-Some common epidemiological outcomes include survival, prevalence, incidence, average number of events and lifetime risk of events.\textsuperscript{ \hyperlink{ref-Siebert2012c}{3}}
+We are interested in computing the total QALYs and costs accrued by the cohort over a predefined time horizon for a CEA.
+In the advanced cSTM tutorial,\textsuperscript{ \hyperlink{ref-Alarid-Escudero2021b}{16}} we describe how to compute epidemiological outcomes from cSTMs, such as survival, prevalence, and life expectancy.\textsuperscript{ \hyperlink{ref-Siebert2012c}{2}} These epidemiological outcomes are often used to produce other measures of interest for model calibration and validation.